Soap dispenser

-A soap dispenser (in Europe mostly known as a soap squirter) is a device that, when manipulated or triggered appropriately, dispenses soap (usually in small, single-use quantities).
-It can be manually operated using a handle or can be automatic.
-Soap dispensers are often found in public toilets.
+A soap dispenser is a device that, when manipulated or triggered appropriately, dispenses soap (usually in small, single-use quantities).
+Soap dispensers typically dispense liquid soap or foam soap.
+They can be automatic or manually operated by a handle and are often found in public toilets or private bathrooms.

-Design

-Manual soap dispensers
+Manual

-The design of a manual soap dispenser is generally determined by whether the soap comes in liquid, powder, or foam form.
+The design of a manual soap dispenser is generally determined by whether the soap comes in liquid, powder or foam form.

 Liquid soap

 When soap is dispensed in liquid form, it is generally in a squeeze bottle or pump.
 The most popular soap dispensers of this type are plastic pump bottles, many of which are disposable.

 William Quick patented liquid soap on August 22, 1865.
-Minnetonka Corporation introduced the first modern liquid soap and cornered the market by buying up the entire supply of the plastic pumps needed for the liquid soap dispensers.
+Minnetonka Corporation introduced the first modern liquid soap in 1980 and bought up the entire supply of plastic pumps used in their dispensers to delay competition entering the market.